CartographerLabs/Canary/README.md

     <td><img width=100% src="images/screenshots/screenshot2.png"></td>
   </tr>
 </table>

+# 🔨 Limitations
+Due to how web-page content is ingested to the Vertex API, on large websites it can be slow to respond.
+This could be addressed by streaming the content instead of waiting for it all to be returned first before processing, or by only reviweing the first 'x' characters of a webpage.

 # 🙏 Contributions
 Canary is an open-source project and welcomes contributions from the community.
 If you would like to contribute to Canary, please follow these guidelines: